How can I get more involved?

 Stop Hunger Now conducts meal packaging events with volunteers because we feel that it is as important to engage as many people as possible in the effort to eradicate hunger as it is to package and distribute the meals.
 We engage people in the effort to end hunger by providing an immensely fulfilling, impactful, and fun experience for volunteers.

 Our events also serve as a platform to educate people about hunger, what they can do about it, and to inspire them to take further action.
 Creating such a movement through educating people about the issue is essential to creating the will to mobilize the necessary resources to end hunger in our lifetime.

 Has Stop Hunger Now considered the energy costs of shipping raw materials to meal packaging event locations?

 Stop Hunger Now is committed to efficiency, cost effectiveness, and reducing our impact on the environment.
 Toward this end, we continue our efforts to establish the meal packaging program internationally.
-Current locations include South Africa, Italy, Malaysia and the Philippines and we are actively working to establish the program in Peru and India.
+Current locations include South Africa, Italy, Malaysia, the Philippines, Peru and India.

 By establishing the program in other countries, we are able to procure the ingredients locally, support local food production, engage local volunteers in helping provide food to their communities, and significantly reduce transportation costs and environmental impact.

 How do you determine where you ship meals and how do you ensure they are received by those who need them?